MacMillan Australia | 2016

 By the time I closed this, I had the answers to what happened to Ellie and what had happened to Luke and all I could think was: I can’t believe it took 300+ pages to get here.
 I can’t believe both crimes were propelled forward by a name written on a piece of paper.
 Ooooo soooooo mysterious.
 Yeah, can’t say I was a fan of that parallel gimmick.

-Really, if I’m being honest (why stop now?) the mystery was paper thin and the motivation behind the Hadley family murders was not nearly sinister enough to be gripping – I might even go so far as to say lame.
+Really, if I’m being honest (why stop now?) the mystery was paper thin and the motivation behind the Hadler family murders was not nearly sinister enough to be gripping – I might even go so far as to say lame.
 As for Ellie – how did not one of those stupid townsfolk figure it out?
-Like, come on. *SPOILER* Could it have been the towns biggest fucking asshole?
-Who would have thought?! *End Spoiler*
+Like, come on.

 So, aside from all the ranting, I go back to my initial feelings.
-Technically, this was a well written book, emotionally it was boring.
+Technically, this was a well-written book, emotionally it was totally boring to me.

 A small town hides big secrets in this atmospheric, page-turning debut mystery by an award-winning new author.